Sienci-Labs/Resources/atc/atc-assembly/atc-before-you-begin.md

 If you’re installing the ATC on a **new machine build**, please complete the [AltMill Assembly Process](https://resources.sienci.com/view/am-mk2-best-practices/) up to and including stage **9 First Movement** before returning to this guide.

 The expected ATC assembly time is **2–4 hours**, so be sure to allot enough time and pace yourself to avoid errors, damage, or injury during the process.

+### Software Upgrade

+Before we dive in, we will need to make some changes on the software side.
+You will need to:

+1. **Upgrade** [gSender](https://github.com/Sienci-Labs/gsender/releases) then return here for the next step.

+1. **Unplug** your spindle cable if it's plugged in.

+1. **Update** your controller [Firmware](https://drive.google.com/drive/folders/17U2pXaYr7NKwKf4uNtjWcOmXRqfRYFb5?usp=sharing) then return here for the next step.

+1. **Apply** the appropriate profile for your machine in gSender.

 ### Assembly Tips